1 Brookings Drive

-Gerhild Scholz Williams is the Barbara Schaps Thomas and David M. Thomas Professor in the Humanties in Arts and Sciences, Vice Provost, and Associate Vice Chancellor for Academic Affairs.
-Ph.D in Comparative Literature at the University of Washington.
+Gerhild Scholz Williams is the Barbara Schaps Thomas and David M. Thomas Professor in the Humanities in Arts and Sciences, Vice Provost, and Associate Vice Chancellor for Academic Affairs.
+She received her PhD in Comparative Literature at the University of Washington.

-Ways of Knowing in Early Modern Germany: Johannes Praetorius as a Witness to His Time.
-Literary and Scientific Cultures of Early Modernity.
-Aldershot: Ashgate, 2006.
+Ways of Knowing in Early Modern Germany: Johannes Praetorius as a Witness to his Time.
+Aldershot: Ashgate, 2006

 On the Inconstancy of Witches: Pierre de Lancre's Tableau de l'inconstance des mauvais anges et Demons (1612).
 Harriet Stone and Gerhild Williams, trans.
 Tempe, Arizona: Center for Medieval Renaissance Texts and Studies, 2006

 L21 German 521: Seminar in Reformation and Humanism: From Volksbuch to Novel - Vom Volksbuch zum Roman